ralphv/cinnamonjs/README_TEMPLATE.md

     $ npm install -g cinnamonjs

+After installing cinnamonjs, it will install [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver).
+However selenium-webdriver still needs additional components once installed.
+Please refer to the [selenium-webdriver](https://www.npmjs.com/package/selenium-webdriver) page for further instructions.

-to run tests you can either specify an individual test file directly (or a list of files separated by a comma)
+To run tests you can either specify an individual test file directly (or a list of files separated by a comma)

     $ cinnamonjs samples/google.test.js

-or you can specify a directory full of test files with file names ending with `.test.js`
+Or you can specify a directory full of test files with file names ending with `.test.js`

     $ cinnamonjs website1